DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

-* security: The structure ``rte_security_ipsec_xform`` will be extended with multiple fields: source and destination port of UDP encapsulation, IPsec payload MSS (Maximum Segment Size), and ESN (Extended Sequence Number).
+* security: The structure ``rte_security_ipsec_xform`` will be extended with multiple fields: source and destination port of UDP encapsulation, IPsec payload MSS (Maximum Segment Size).

 * security: The IPsec SA config options ``struct rte_security_ipsec_sa_options`` will be updated with new fields to support new features like TSO in case of